piotr-e/Cross_compiling/README.md

-This script cross coompile kerenl on PC and it install direct to SD of Raspbian.
+This script cross compile kerenl on PC and it install direct to SD of Raspbian.